 Cairn drilled the first deep water wells offshore Senegal in 2014 and made two basin opening discoveries, one of which, the SNE field, was the largest global oil discovery of 2014.

 Since then, the region has evolved from a frontier basin to an emerging oil play attracting the attention of the global industry.
 Cairn farmed-in as operator to its three blocks offshore Senegal in 2013 acquiring a 65% interest in the three blocks with a combined acreage of 7,000km2.
-Since then, Cairn has operated three drilling programmes and has now successfully laid the foundation for a multi-phase development plan.
+Since then, Cairn has operated three drilling programmes and has now successfully laid the foundation for a multi-phase development plan of the SNE field.

 The SNE field covers a large area of ~350km2 and has two distinct horizons with a stacked series of S400 upper reservoirs overlying S500 lower reservoirs.
 It is proposed that the SNE field will be developed in a series of phases with the first phase principally targeting the S500 resource with up to 26 subsea oil production, water injection and gas injection wells tied back to a floating production and storage offloading (FPSO) facility.
 The FPSO, with proposed ~100,000 bopd production capacity, will be located towards the eastern edge of the SNE field in ~800m water depth.

 The subsea facilities will be designed to expand to accommodate future phases of SNE development, as well as providing a hub for developing other oil discoveries on the block.
 First oil is targeted in 2022, with an expectation of up to ~40,000 bopd production net to Cairn on plateau.